Clarity in speech — how you speak shapes whether people learn

 Accent

 Accents vary.
-In international settings, be mindful of words that may be hard to understand.
+In international settings, be mindful of words that may be harder to follow.

 Emphasis